ldybecklee/baidu-frontend-course/README.md

 # baidu-frontend-course

-## this is css learning jurnal from baidu frontend course
+## this is a css learning jurnal from baidu frontend course